taw00/howto/howto-configure-firewalld.md

 ## Laptop example -- configure rules and apply to interface

-Note that we already created the zone in the "Preparation" section above.
+_**Note that we already created the zone in the "Preparation: Set up a custom zone" section above.**_

 For my laptop, most everything is commented out since it does not serve as a server to outside clients... except for ssh.
 Always have to have ssh.
 If you uncomment things like http/https or cockpit, that assumes you installed some httpd service (apache? nginx?) or cockpit.
 If not, leave those lines commented.